Sales. Has. Changed.

 The Human Changes

 Okay, so now you have your marketing automation software built securely into your company tech stack.
-Your front office team is producing brilliant educational content to help solve the problems and reach the goals of the ideal customer profile/contact persona
+Your front office team is producing brilliant educational content to help solve the problems and reach the goals of the ideal customer profile/

 And then, suddenly, magically, BOOM!
 You start receiving inbound leads.
 Maybe they’ve provided their information in a form to download a white paper, or, they’ve asked for a product demo, or maybe they booked a meeting with you through a link on your contact page!
 It’s time to make that call!!

 First, if you’ve been in sales for a while, go ahead and forget everything you’ve learned about contacting a lead.
 You’re not going to talk about you, your company, how much better your products/services are, or any of these pitch tactics we’ve been using for far too long.